billyfung/node-beginner/README.md

 After this is all done, the last steps will be to organize the routes for authentication, so that after login the profile information will be displayed.

+##Middleware for authentication
+The `authenticate()` function is used authenticate the request, and then redirect it to the proper page.
 ####Routing in *`app.js`*
 ```
 app.get('/auth/github', passport.authenticate('github'));